Rum is a spirit distilled from fermented sugarcane juice or molasses.

 Martin Cate and Rebecca Cate, Smuggler’s Cove: Exotic Cocktails, Rum, and the Cult of Tiki

 The original Mai Tai was made with a single long-aged Jamaican Rum.
 But these days you often see recipes calling for an ounce of Jamaican rum and an ounce of rum from Martinique.
 What’s the story?

 As noted in Trader Vic’s 1970 essay “Setting the Record Straight,” the supplies of the original famed Wray & Nephew 17 year old rum began to run out, so Trader Vic started adjusting the formula.
-Initially he just switched to 15 year old Wray & Nephew but soon thereafter supplies of that rum also started to run out.
+Initially he just switched to 15 year old Wray & Nephew but soon thereafter supplies of the 15 year-old also started to run out, so a lightly-aged rum was used to lengthen the supply of the long-aged rum.
 The “First Adjusted Formula” called for 1 ounce of 15 year-old Wray & Nephew Rum along with 1 ounce of Coruba or Red Heart (dark Jamaican rums).